Holding Therapy and Autism

 This section provides details of other publications on this topic.
 If you know of any other publications we should include please email firstname.lastname@example.org with the details.
 Thank you.

-Please note that Research Autism is unable to supply publications unless we are listed as the publisher.
+Please note that we are unable to supply publications unless we are listed as the publisher.
 However, if you are a UK resident you may be able to obtain them from your local public library, your college library or direct from the publisher.